 A non-resident who qualifies under either of these two exceptions MUST contact a ministry office in the area of the hunt to apply for the validation certificate.
 A non-resident black bear hunting licence is not valid unless a validation certificate accompanies it.
-Where a property is owned by more than one person or by a corporation, only one validation certificate will be issued.
+Only one validation certificate will be issued for a property each year.
 The non-resident landowner may hunt only in the WMU where the property is located.
 See also Licence Information, page 14.

 A non-resident hunter using the bear hunting services of an operator licensed to provide black bear hunting services must hunt only in the areas designated on the Non-Resident Black Bear Hunting Licence Validation Certificate received from the operator.
 These areas can include Crown or private land located within a Bear Management Area (BMA) and private land located within a WMU designated on the operator's licence.
 The operator's licence does not permit the operator to provide bear hunting services on private land located within a BMA licensed to another operator.
 The operator must have the landowner's permission in order to provide bear hunting services to clients on private land.